-- In 2013, 41,149 incidents of suicide were reported and 494,169 people were treated for injuries secondary to self-harm behaviors.
-Each day in our nation there is an average of 5,400 or more suicide attempts made by young people in grades 7 through 12.
+- 42,773 incidents of suicide were reported and 836,000 people were treated for injuries secondary to self-harm behaviors in 2014.
+Each day in our nation, there is an average of 5,400 or more suicide attempts made by young people in grades 7 through 12.
 (These figures include only reported attempts and completions; it is not known how many incidents of attempted or completed suicide remain unreported.)

 - The ratio of suicide attempts to suicide death in older adults is estimated to be 4:1 and in youth, 25:1.

-- By race and ethnicity, the highest rate was among whites and the second among Native Americans and Alaska Natives.
-Lower rates were found among Asians, Pacific Islanders, Blacks and Hispanics.
-White males accounted for 70% of all suicides in 2013.
+- By race and ethnicity, the highest rate was among whites and the second among Native Americans.
+Lower rates were found among Asians, Pacific Islanders, blacks, and Hispanics.
+White males accounted for 70% of all suicides in 2014.

-- In 2013, firearms were the most common method (51.4%) of death by suicide, followed by suffocation, including hangings, (24.5%) and poisoning (16.1%).
+- Firearms were the most common method (49.9%) of death by suicide in 2014, followed by suffocation, including hangings (26.7%), and poisoning, including overdosing (15.9%).
 Suicide by suffocation, most often by hanging, is the second leading cause of death in 10- to 14-year-olds, and suicide by firearms the third.

 Washington State Suicide Statistics

 According to the Washington State Department of Health, the state has higher rates of suicide than the national average, and the rate has been increasing since 2006.
 By gender, males in Washington account for the highest percentage of suicide deaths.
 Men ages 85 and older had the highest suicide rate, while men ages 45 to 64 had the highest number of suicides.
 Female suicide rates are highest in the 45 to 54 age group.